How to choose a wedding venue

 We got married on a Tuesday at 11 am; we had the place to ourselves and could use unique spaces for the ceremony, mimosa hour, and reception.

 If you’re getting married on a Saturday at 3 pm, you’re likely looking at 2 or 3 other weddings happening around the same time.

 Another thing to look at with all-inclusive packages is the decor.

-Depending on what the venue is supplying, this could help in your decision-making process.
+Depending on the venue’s supply, this could help your decision-making process.